High-dimensional Change-point Detection Using Generalized Homogeneity Metrics

-Energy distance, proposed by Sz\'{e}kely et al.\,(2004, 2005) and Baringhaus and Franz\,(2004), is a classical distance-based measure of equality of two multivariate distributions, taking the value zero if and only if the two random vectors are identically distributed.
-Such a complete characterization of homogeneity of distributions lends itself for reasonable use in one-sample goodness-of-fit testing and two-sample testing for equality of distributions, and has been widely studied in the literature over the last couple of years.
-Chakraborty and Zhang (2019) and Zhu and Shao (2019) recently showed a striking result that energy distance based on the usual Euclidean distance cannot completely characterize the homogeneity of the two high-dimensional distributions in the sense that it can only detect the {\it equality of means and the traces of covariance matrices}\, of the two high-dimensional random vectors.
-In other words, the Euclidean energy distance fails to detect in-homogeneity between two high-dimensional distributions beyond the first two moments.
-To overcome such a limitation, Chakraborty and Zhang (2019) proposed a new class of homogeneity metrics which inherits the desirable properties of energy distance in the low-dimensional setting.
-And more importantly, in the high-dimensional setup the new class of homogeneity metrics is capable of detecting the {\it pairwise homogeneity of the low-dimensional marginal distributions}, going beyond the scope of the Euclidean energy distance.
+Energy distance, originally proposed by \cite{sr2004, sr2005} and \cite{bf}, is a classical distance-based measure of equality of two multivariate distributions, taking the value zero if and only if the two random vectors are identically distributed.
+Such a complete characterization of the homogeneity of distributions lends itself to reasonable use in one-sample goodness-of-fit testing and two-sample testing for equality of distributions.
+In the high dimension low sample size framework, \cite{us} and \cite{zs2019} showed a striking result that energy distance based on the usual Euclidean distance could not completely characterize the homogeneity of the two high-dimensional distributions in the sense that it can only detect the {\it equality of means and the traces of covariance matrices} of the two high-dimensional random vectors when the sample sizes are fixed, and the dimension grows.
+In other words, the Euclidean energy distance fails to detect inhomogeneity between two high-dimensional distributions beyond the first two moments.
+A recent study by \cite{yz} reveals a more delicate interplay between the moment discrepancy that the energy distance can detect and the dimension-and-sample orders.
+To overcome such a limitation, \cite{us} proposed a new class of homogeneity metrics that inherits the desirable properties of energy distance in the low-dimensional setting.
+And more importantly, in the high-dimensional setup, the new class of homogeneity metrics is capable of detecting the {\it pairwise homogeneity of the low-dimensional marginal distributions}, going beyond the scope of the Euclidean energy distance.